SwindleA/SemesterProject/README.md

 Running the sample programs is as simple as:
 1. Run the main.py file
-2. Select a progam to run using the corresponding number.
+2. Select a program to run using the corresponding number.
 3. Select whether or not the HebrewScript for the program will be printed to the screen.
 4. Select whether or not the parse tree is printed to the screen.
 5. Select whether or not the python translation of HebrewScript is printed to the screen.